 Meet the Expert – Christopher Runckel, on Education

-- An interview on Citypass Guide's "I am HCMC" magazine, by Keely Burkey
+- An interview in City Pass Guide's #iAMHCMC Gazette in HCMC, Vietnam, by Keely Burkey

 As the first US diplomat sent to Vietnam after the American War, Christopher Runckel has developed insights on Vietnamese politics for over 20 years.
 One of his biggest interests in the region?
 Education.